General Information

 A more detailed description of the Colorado Cave Survey may be gleaned from its Constitution and Bylaws and from its Philosophy and Operations.
 The Colorado Cave Survey Code of Conduct and Anti-Harassment Policy applies to all CCS meetings and online postings.
 See also the History of the Colorado Cave Survey section (under construction).
 A list of current officers and representatives is given here.

-White Nose Syndrome unfortunately has now been reported positively in Colorado bats, and the impacts of this devastating disease are beginning to be felt in the state.
+White Nose Syndrome unfortunately is now spreading rapidly in Colorado and is killing many bats here.
 For more information, including the most recent protocols for cleaning and decontaminating cave gear and clothing, please see the White Nose Syndrome page.

 Notices/Alerts